ihmeuw/ScrollyTeller/README.md

  * @param {number} [params.progress] - 0-1 (sort of) value indicating progress through the active narration block
  * @param {HTMLElement} [params.element] - the narration block DOM element that is currently active
  * @param {string|object} [params.trigger] - the trigger attribute for narration block that is currently active.
 Optionally converted to an object based on the value set for `convertTriggerToObject` in section config.
  * @param {object} [params.state] - the full state of all narration blocks before and including the active one.
-Only computed if the value for `convertTriggerToObject` in section config is set to true.
+Not computed if the value for `convertTriggerToObject` in section config is set to false.
  * @param {string} [params.direction] - the direction the event happened in (up or down)
  * @param {string} [params.graphContainerId] - id of the graph container in this section. const graphContainer = d3.select(`#${graphContainerId}`);
  * @param {string} [params.graphId] - id of the graph in this section. const myGraph = d3.select(`#${graphId}`);